 Parking permits

-We are currently undertaking a review of pay parking and as a result the issuing of parking permits for pay and display car parks across all of the Borders is on hold.
+We are currently undertaking a review of pay parking across the region and as a result the issuing of parking permits for pay and display car parks across all of the Borders is on hold.

-It is expected that a decision will be made by Councillors in June 2026 about the parking permit policy.
-Permit holders will be informed by the end of June of any changes.
+It is expected that a decision will be made late June 2026 at Council by Elected Members over the parking permit policy and permit holders will be informed by the end of July of any changes.

 In the interim:

-• no new parking permits for use in pay and display car parks will be issued
+• We will not issue any new parking permits for use in pay and display car parks

-• existing permits will not be renewed from 1 March 2026 onwards - permits that are due to expire from 1 March onwards will still be valid until 30 June 2026, without any additional charge.
+• Any parking permits that are due to expire from 1 March onwards will still be valid until 31 July 2026, without any additional charge

 Frequently asked questions